MicrosoftDocs/learn/learn-pr/azure/create-azure-ad-test-environment/includes/5-summary.md

 -->
 Great work!
 You have successfully:

-- Learned how to evaluate whether you should use an existing production tenant in Azure AD for application testing, or whether you should create a separate test tenant
+- Learned how to evaluate whether you should use an existing production tenant in Azure AD for your application test environment, or whether you should create a separate test tenant
 - Setup a dedicated test tenant in Azure AD
 - Created a test user in the test tenant
 - Created an app registration to use as a test client for your web app